 top of page

-Every year, thousands of Black Americans are diagnosed with kidney disease — and a significant number never learn the real reason why.
-They are told it is high blood pressure, or diabetes, or simply bad luck.
-Sometimes that is true.
-But for many patients, the answer lies in something they were born with: a gene variant called APOL1.
+Every year, thousands of Black Americans are diagnosed with kidney disease.
+Many never learn the true reason behind their condition.
+They often hear it is due to high blood pressure, diabetes, or simply bad luck.
+While these factors can be true, for many, the underlying cause is a genetic variant known as APOL1.

-Today is APOL1 Awareness Day, and as a nephrologist who cares deeply about health equity, I want to share what this gene means, who is at risk, and — most importantly — what you can do right now.
+Today is APOL1 Awareness Day.
+As a nephrologist committed to health equity, I want to explain what this gene means, who is at risk, and — most importantly — what steps you can take right now.

 What Is APOL1 — And Why Does It Matter?

 APOL1 stands for Apolipoprotein L1.
-It is a gene we all carry, but two specific variants — called G1 and G2 — are found almost exclusively in people of West African descent.
-These variants exist because, thousands of years ago, they protected people against African sleeping sickness, a deadly parasitic infection.
+It is a gene that everyone carries, but two specific variants, G1 and G2, are found almost exclusively in individuals of West African descent.
+These variants evolved thousands of years ago to protect against African sleeping sickness, a deadly parasitic infection.

-Evolution solved one problem — and created another.
-The same variants that once protected against a deadly parasite can, under the right conditions, injure the kidneys.
+KEY POINT: Evolution solved one problem — and created another.
+The same variants that once protected against a deadly parasite can, under certain conditions, harm the kidneys.

-When a person inherits two copies of these risk variants (one from each parent), the APOL1 protein can begin to injure the kidney's filtering cells — called podocytes.
-Over time, this leads to protein leaking into the urine and scarring in the kidney — a condition called FSGS (focal segmental glomerulosclerosis) — and eventually, kidney failure.
+When a person inherits two copies of these risk variants (one from each parent), the APOL1 protein can begin to damage the kidney's filtering cells, known as podocytes.
+Over time, this leads to protein leaking into the urine and scarring in the kidney, resulting in a condition called FSGS (focal segmental glomerulosclerosis) and eventually kidney failure.

 Who Is at Risk?
 The Numbers Are Striking.

-APOL1 kidney disease primarily affects people of West African ancestry, including most African Americans.
-Here is what the data show:
+APOL1 kidney disease primarily affects individuals of West African ancestry, including most African Americans.
+Here are some striking statistics:

 Important: Having two risk variants does not guarantee kidney disease.
-Only about 15–20% of high-risk carriers will develop significant CKD in their lifetime.
-But certain triggers can tip the balance.
+Only about 15–20% of high-risk carriers will develop significant chronic kidney disease (CKD) in their lifetime.
+However, certain triggers can tip the balance.

 What Triggers APOL1 Kidney Disease?

 Think of APOL1 variants as a loaded gun.
-The trigger is usually a "second hit" — an outside stressor that activates the gene or injures already-vulnerable podocytes.
+The trigger is usually a "second hit" — an external stressor that activates the gene or injures already-vulnerable podocytes.

 • COVID-19 infection